Latteflo/el_doctor/README.md

  !
 Ensure you have configured the script with the appropriate email for alert notifications, and verify the monitoring thresholds according to your system's requirements.

-## System Analysis
-El-Doctor analyzes system metrics using the following commands:

-- **top**: Provides a dynamic real-time view of a running system, particularly CPU load.
-- **free**: Displays the total amount of free and used physical and swap memory in the system.
-- **df**: Reports the amount of disk space used and available on filesystems.
-- **ifconfig**: Configures and displays network interface parameters.
-- **iostat**: Generates reports of CPU and disk I/O statistics.
-- **ps**: Reports a snapshot of the current processes.

-These commands were chosen for their wide availability and reliability in providing essential system metrics on Linux systems.

 ## Alerts
 El-Doctor provides alerts for the following conditions: